oracle/terraform-provider-oci/website/docs/d/core_services.html.markdown

 ---

 # Data Source: oci_core_services
-The Services data source allows access to the list of OCI services
+The `oci_core_services` data source allows access to the list of OCI services

 Lists the available services that you can access through a service gateway in this region.